Starman3787/Messaging-Customised/README.md

 # Messaging-Customised

-Just a very simple messaging platform for a school projects.
+Just a very simple messaging platform for a school project.